 Key question Relevant definition 173.
-Is there a particular community/ies or Community can be defined geographically ('a cultural groups associated with the local community') or by something shared - place? shared experience, ethnicity, culture or cultural Can you describe each community/cultural group? background, and other factors.
-Within a geographical community there are likely to be many 'culturally defined communities'.
-Do they recognise or might they describe themselves as a community (or cultural group)?
+Is there a particular community/ies or cultural groups associated with the place?
+Community can be defined geographically ('a local community') or by something shared - shared experience, ethnicity, culture or cultural - Can you describe each community/cultural group? background, and other factors.
+Within a geographical community there are likely to be many 'culturally defined communities'. - Do they recognise or might they describe themselves as a community (or cultural group)?
 A cultural group is a group of people within a society or community with a shared ethnic or